bittin/media-browser/README.md

 # cosmic-media-browser

-File manager for the COSMIC desktop environment
+File browser for the COSMIC desktop environment

 > [!NOTE]
 > This project is still a work in progress